 Growing up in Indonesia, an archipelago with over 17,000 islands, I would frequently visit the ocean.
 However, when I visited Bali last summer, it was upsetting to see the overexploitation of marine life and pollution around the area.
 Knowing I could’ve done something to protect marine life, I participated in the Kurma Asih Sea Turtle conservation and helped them raise funds to preserve the Olive Ridley sea turtle population: one of our local keystone species marine ecosystems.

-From the start, the dedication each volunteer put into protecting these turtles was inspiring.
+After being a member at this conservation, I witnessed the dedication each volunteer put into protecting these turtles.
 They worked long hours and even spent their weekends cleaning the beaches, building and expanding the turtle shelters, and ensuring that the ideal temperature was maintained for the eggs to hatch.
 Despite all that, the program received limited funding from the government and donors due to their lack of exposure.

-Noticing this, I decided to use the recent popularity of tote bags and recycled-material shirts to both raise funds and garner the program more exposure.
+Noticing this, I decided to use the recent popularity of tote bags and recycled-material shirts to both raise funds and garner more exposure for the program.
 To create a long-term impact for these turtles for future generations to follow, I designed the merchandise with infographics concerning conditions of the Olive Ridley turtles and utilized the “#savetheturtles” hashtag and posted regular Instagram stories to capture the turtles’ daily shenanigans.
 Moreover, I also incorporated direct marketing via Whatsapp while also adding the link to the Kurma Asih conservation for people to directly connect with us.

 A few months later, we were delighted to see that people showed interest in the turtles and wanted to contribute.
 In the end, we managed to raise enough funds to shelter 389 eggs!